cucumber/common/gherkin/MARKDOWN_WITH_GHERKIN.md

 - The following keywords (and their translations) must be preceded by *one or more* `#` (Markdown header).
 Examples:
   - `# Feature`
+    - The `# Feature` header is optional in MDG.
+If the document doesn't start with it, the first line of the document will be used as the name of the feature.
   - `# Background`
   - `# Rule`
   - `# Scenario`